 Let’s get started!

-Measurements we’ll need
+Measurements you’ll need

-- Waist (measure your waist at the thinnest point but don’t tighten the tape to your body, let it a little loose so the skirt won’t squish you)
+- WAIST (measure your waist at the thinnest point but don’t tighten the tape to your body, let it a little loose so the skirt won’t squish you)

-- Skirt length (measure the length you’ll like it to be, from the waist down)
+- SKIRT LENGTH (measure the length you’ll like it to be, from the waist down)

 *Midi length is supposed to end between your ankle and your knee.

-Other measurements to consider for the molds:
+Other measurements to consider for the patterns:

 - Waistband width: 10 cm

 - Waistband length: waist + 8 cm